DS-6030 Homework Module 8

 - Random forest (tune

-) - Boosting model (tune
+min_nandmtry) - Boosting model (tune

-) - k-nearest neighbors (tune
+learn_rate,trees,min_nandtree_depth) - k-nearest neighbors (tune

 (1.4) Report the cross-validation metrics (RMSE and \(r^2\)).
 What do you observe?
-Which model would you pick based on these results (2 points - discussion)
+Which model would you pick based on these results?
+(2 points - discussion)

 (1.5) Following cross-validation and tuning, fit final models with the optimal parameters to the training set.
 (1 point - coding)

-- Model evaluation
+- Model evaluation:

 (1.6) Evaluate the models on the test set and report their performance metrics RMSE and MAE.
 (1 point - coding/discussion)

 (1.7) Create a visualization that compares the RMSE values for training and test sets of the four models.
 Do you see a difference between the models?
 Is there an indication of overfitting for any of the models?
-(2 point - coding/discussion)
+(2 points - coding/discussion)

-package.
+(1.8) Create residual plots from the cross-validated predictions for the four models (add geom_smooth line).
+Combine the four plots in a single figure using the patchwork package.
 What do you observe?
-Are there differences in the residuals of the four models.
+Are there differences in the residuals of the four models?
 (1 point - coding/discussion)

 (1.9) For the boosting model, report the variable importance.
-You can use the vip
+You can use the vip package to create a variable importance plot.
+(1 point - coding)